mobilikedev/Woodo-Framework-iOS/README.md

   - Share recipients, takes NSArray instance input as share mail recipients.
 Only used when share via mail prompted.

-  **In order to share widget to activate, at least one of share text, image or url is required.**
+  **In order share widget to activate, at least one of share text, image or url is required.**

   ```Objective-C